-The Trb 8300 F/S is a transmitter for high accuracy measurement and control.
-It accepts input from METTLER TOLEDO InPro8400 and InPro8500 sensor series only.
+The Trb 8300 D is a transmitter for high accuracy measurement and control.
+It accepts input from METTLER TOLEDO InPro 8600/D sensor only.

-The measuring system can be used for applications in chemical and pharmaceutical industry as well as in the beverage industry, in breweries and other industrial processes.
+The measuring system can be used for applications in the beverage industry and brewery processes.

 A METTLER TOLEDO turbidity system consists of: